-Apart from the above there were no other material income and expenses incurred over the reporting period compared to previous financial year worthy of disclosure.
+There were no other material income and expenses incurred over the reporting period compared to previous financial year worthy of disclosure.

 B. System of Governance

 B.1 General Information on the System of Governance

 In order to assist the Company in mitigating the risks underlying the strategic objectives, the following committees and functions are in place: